 What does Sellability Mean?
-And How Do I Get to it?
+And How do I Get to it?

 If you’re thinking about selling your business or want to build it to a point where buyers will be eager to take it off your hands, you’ll need to know about the concept of saleability (or sellability).